dockerian/go-coding/pkg/orm/README.md

 ```
 GetDateClauseByParams returns database where clause from params

-Allowing 2 types of date queries for any key=value pairs in params - date range:
+Allowing 2 types of date queries for any key=value pairs in params

-?key=2017-11-11,2017-11-30 - date selections:
+    - date range: ?key=2017-11-11,2017-11-30
-?key=2017-11-11&key=2017-11-20&key=2017-11-30
+    - date selections: ?key=2017-11-11&key=2017-11-20&key=2017-11-30

-Note: The date selections (IN clause) takes preference;
+Note: The date selections (IN clause) takes preference; otherwise, for date

-    Otherwise, for date range format, all comma-delimited values will be
+range format, all comma-delimited values will be parsed and sorted, so that the
-    parsed and sorted, so that the first and last dates define the range.
+first and last dates define the range.

 #### func  GetDateRangeClause